-- in the case of initial refusal to co-operate, a member of SLT to contact parents/guardians and ask them to persuade the student to submit to the request; - in the case of continuing refusal to co-operate, a member of SLT to temporarily exclude and isolate the student in school and call the parents to attend.
-If appropriate (items of considerable value, illegal drugs, weapons etc.), advise parents and student that the police might be contacted and asked into the School to make the search; - in the case of continuing refusal to co-operate, a member of SLT to call the police so that they might make the search at School.
-If for some reason the police cannot immediately attend and the search is deemed urgent, then the student should attend while a member of staff, with a member of the SMT as witness, makes the search.
-Forcible entry is only to be used if reasonable grounds exist to search for illegal drugs (Misuse of Drugs Act 1971) or weapons, and then only on school property, not personal property; - A student's room and belongings to be searched only when there are clear grounds for suspecting something is untoward; unless impractical, the reasons to be explained to the student, In most circumstances the student to be present during the search; - all searches to be undertaken by a minimum of 2 members of staff; - wherever possible the student to be asked to make available the required area (such as a drawer) and to remove contents; - Parents should be informed.
+- in the case of initial refusal to co-operate, a member of SLT to contact parents/guardians and ask them to persuade the pupil to submit to the request; - in the case of continuing refusal to co-operate, a member of SLT to temporarily exclude and isolate the pupil in school and call the parents to attend.
+If appropriate (items of considerable value, illegal drugs, weapons etc.), advise parents and pupil that the police might be contacted and asked into the School to make the search; - in the case of continuing refusal to co-operate, a member of SLT to call the police so that they might make the search at School.
+If for some reason the police cannot immediately attend and the search is deemed urgent, then the pupil should attend while a member of staff, with a member of the SMT as witness, makes the search.
+Forcible entry is only to be used if reasonable grounds exist to search for illegal drugs (Misuse of Drugs Act 1971) or weapons, and then only on school property, not personal property; - Parents should be informed.